Zero Post: The Journal of the Vickers MG Collection & Research Association

 By submitted an article to the Journal, you agree not to publish it anywhere else at the same time without agreement from the editorial team.

-It’s our intent that the Journal will be Open Access and we are currently developing the author publishing agreements that reflect this.
+It is our intent that the Journal will be Open Access and authors, by submitting their proposal, agree to this position.
 This website will host the online version of the Journal.

 Timeline